treno-solutions/web3-open-risk-framework/examples/risks/R:DECREASING_YIELD.md

 | Aave      | USDC   | 30%        | 4.3%  | 42%          | 🟢 Low risk, lower yield |

 At the time of assessment, the majority of capital was allocated to Compound due to its significantly higher APY.
 However, utilization levels rose above 80%, breaching internal thresholds and raising concerns about capital efficiency and risk exposure.
 Utilization above 80% breaches our internal risk tolerance threshold due to heightened liquidity risk.

 ---

-## 🎯 Rationale for Action

-To mitigate overexposure to potentially stressed liquidity conditions on Compound, the strategy reallocated all capital to Aave, accepting lower yield in exchange for improved stability and utilization metrics.

-This aligns with a conservative profile focused on long-term preservation and risk-adjusted returns.

----